sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 {{% /notice %}}

 Larger Sensu deployments may use [PostgreSQL as an alternative datastore][4] to process larger numbers of events.
-The connection to PostgreSQL is exposed on Sensu's `/health` endpoint and will look like the example below:
+The connection to PostgreSQL is exposed on Sensu's `/health` endpoint and will look like this example:

 {{< code json >}}
 {